Zhaith-Izaliel/stasis/README.md

 ## 🗺️ Roadmap

 > Stasis is evolving!
-Here’s what’s currently in progress, planned, and potential future features.
-Items are grouped to show what’s happening now and what’s coming next.
+Here's what's currently in progress, planned, and potential future features.
+Items are grouped to show what's happening now and what's coming next.

 ### Complete